closeicon

 Jewish or not, the JC has a wealth of pecan-related recipes that would be perfect for anyone cooking for Thanksgiving — most prominently Shiri Kraus’s indulgent and warmly spiced pecan pie.

-If you do buy for the pie, you may well have a surplus.
-And even if you don’t, it’s worth buying extra just to make these equally gorgeous pecan-packed dishes:
+If you do buy for either of the pies, you may well have a surplus.
+And even if you don’t, it’s worth buying extra to snack on or to make these equally gorgeous pecan-packed dishes:

 Sarah Mann-Yeager’s cinnamon streusel-topped muffins are packed with pecans and raisins and perfect for breakfast, break or teatime treats.